TieDyeAstronomer/avspec/dos/background subtraction.md

 - All target spectra
 - All reference star spectra used for the generation of IR curves

-Spectra which are used only for wavelength calibration, and nothing else, don't need to be background subtracted.
+Spectra which are used **only** for creating a wavelength calibration, and nothing else, don't need to be background subtracted.

 ## Tutorial